schllng/gr.scss/README.md

 // CSS output:
 @media (min-width: 601px) and (max-width: 1200px) { ... }
 ```
-Onebreakpoint with defined min value and the a second breakpoint with max value set to null:
+One breakpoint with defined min value and the a second breakpoint with max value set to null:

 ```scss
 @include gr-media(m, xl) { ... }